ryantibs/best-subset/README.md

 simulation setup is based on the paper: Bertsimas, King, Mazumder (2016), "Best subset selection via a modern optimization lens".

-For our discussion paper on best subset selection, forward stepwise selection, and the lasso, see: https://arxiv.org/abs/1707.08692.
+For our discussion paper on best subset selection, forward stepwise, and the lasso, see: https://arxiv.org/abs/1707.08692.

 ### Install the R package